The lost piano music of F.S.Kelly

-The Diggers’ Requiem is a major new Australian work and it premiered on October 6 2018 to a packed house at the Llewellyn Hall in Canberra in front of the Governor General, and the ambassadors for France and Germany.
+The Diggers’ Requiem is a major new Australian work which premiered on October 6 2018 to a packed house at the Llewellyn Hall in Canberra in front of the Governor General, and the ambassadors for France and Germany.
 The Australian Premiere is a significant event to commemorate the end of World War One, 100 years on.

 The Requiem was jointly commissioned by the Australian War Memorial (AWM) and the Department of Veterans' Affairs (DVA), produced and directed by Christopher Latham and will be performed at Llewellyn Hall by a large orchestra and choir.
 The concert was recorded for CD release and broadcast by ABC Classic FM.

 In an astonishing piece of musical teamwork, The Requiem has been composed by seven contemporary Australian composers working with Chris on existing and new pieces.
 Composers Nigel Westlake, Elena Kats-Chernin, Richard Mills, Graeme Koehne, Ross Edwards, Andrew Schultz and Chris have all written movements.